 When you move money into a robo advisor account, the money is automatically invested and distributed across the defined portfolio.

 Nothing else is required on your end.
 Additionally, when your portfolio gets out of balance due to the growth or decline of certain assets, most robo advisors will rebalance your portfolio automatically.
 This is another tasks taken off of your hands thanks to robo advisors.

 Tax Loss Harvesting

 Not all robo advisors have a tax loss harvesting feature, but many of the best do.
-Betterment estimates that investors who harvest investment losses (aka implement tax loss harvesting) can improve returns by 0.77%
+Betterment estimates that investors who harvest investment losses (aka implement tax loss harvesting) can

 And of course, this feature is automated.
 Meaning that losses can be harvested at the right time without you having to pay attention to them.